Home | Browse Topics | Health & disability | Mental health | Applying to the Review Tribunal

 If the district inspector thinks there should be a review but no one wants to apply, the district inspector will report this to the Tribunal, and they can review your status anyway.

-Note: The Tribunal can refuse to consider an application for review if it has reviewed your condition within the previous three months and there is no reason to believe there has been a change in your condition, or the application is made by a friend or relative and the Tribunal thinks it has not been made in your best interests.
+Note: The Tribunal can refuse to consider an application for review if it has reviewed your condition within the previous three months and there is no reason to believe there has been a change in your condition.
+It can also refuse to consider the application if the application is made by a friend or relative and the Tribunal thinks it has not been made in your best interests.

 What will happen at the Tribunal hearing?

 As soon as possible, and not later than 21 days (or a further seven days) after an application is made, the Review Tribunal will consider the application.
-You, as the patient should attend the hearing (unless excused).
+You as the patient should attend the hearing unless you have been excused.
 You can take a lawyer and support person if you wish.
-If you cannot afford to pay a lawyer, you may be able to get Legal Aid (see the chapter “Legal Aid and other legal help”).
+If you cannot afford to pay a lawyer, you may be able to get Legal Aid (see: “Legal Aid and other legal help”).

 The Review Tribunal will review all the information about your case.
 The Tribunal can ask for an independent report of your condition from a psychiatrist who has not been involved with your case so far.

 The Review Tribunal’s responsibility is to decide whether you are fit to be released from compulsory status.
-This means the Tribunal must look at whether you meet the criteria for having a mental disorder (see “Definitions of key terms and descriptions of key people” in this chapter).
+This means the Tribunal must look at whether you meet the criteria for having a mental disorder (see: “Definitions of key terms and descriptions of key people”).

 What happens after the Tribunal makes its decision?